jpogran/jpogran/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on developer experience at [Puppet](https://www.puppet.com)
+- 🔭 I’m currently working on developer experience tooling
 - 🌱 I’m currently learning golang
 - 💬 I've made some videos https://youtube.com/playlist?list=PLAmivuhLZIDXyVgFsWHitFlWmLYJl820A
 - 📫 How to reach me: https://jamespogran.com/about